Button Menu

 Two Majors.
 Students may complete a maximum of two majors.
 A student with two majors must meet all requirements for each major.
 Students who have double majors must have at least six courses that do not overlap between the two majors.

 Changes in Major Requirements.
-Department, school or program requirements for the major are those in effect at the time the student declares the major.
+Department or program requirements for the major are those in effect at the time the student declares the major.
 Changes in departmental requirements after a major is declared may apply provided they do not require a student to enroll in more than a normal course load in any semester or do not prolong the time needed to meet degree requirements.
-Departments, schools and programs are responsible for determining and certifying that each student in the major is sufficiently prepared in the field as a whole.
+Departments and programs are responsible for determining and certifying that each student in the major is sufficiently prepared in the field as a whole.

-(see the School of Music in this section for description of the majors available within the three music degree options.)
+(see the Institute of Music in this section for description of the Bachelor of Musical Arts.)

 Actuarial Science Communication Geology Mathematics